Akshit8/ci-cd-k8s/README.md

 ## A final word
 - If you have made till here, congrats! as you now have a production-ready gitOps style cloud-native CI/CD pipeline at your disposal.
-- You may use this as a foundatinal template to build our own superb CI/CD pipeline
+- You may use this as a foundatinal template to build our own superb CI/CD pipelines.
-- The above pipeline is so loosely coupled that you easily swap any component from it and use something you like, for e.g argo can be replaced with flux, we can use helm instead of kustomize etc.
+- The above pipeline is so modular that you easily swap any component from it and use something you like, for e.g argo can be replaced with flux, we can use helm instead of kustomize etc.
 - I personally used ArgoCD because it can connect to multiple repos and it comes with an awesome web ui.
-Also it'smart as it only enforce a change to cluster if needed.
+Also it'smart to enforce a change to cluster only if it's needed.
 - If you are using a public repo you can skip **Connecting Git repo with Argocd** part
 - If you need to pull image from a private registry you just need to [configure image pull secret for it](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/)